blackbox2008/telecom_churn_prediction/README.md

  ('churn_CART Model.py' and 'churn_C5.0 Model.py')
  maxdepth, minsampleaf. maxdepth =5 is recommended.
-The random forest model may be built by running 'churn_RandomForest_Model.py' file
+The random forest model may be built by running 'churn_RandomForest_Model.py' file The logistic regression  model may be built by running 'churn_LogisticRegression.py' file